By Atonement Licensing Advisory · Last reviewed: June 2026

 An Atlassian Cloud bill is set by three choices you control: your billed user count, your edition, and your Marketplace apps.
 Buyers who measure real usage, size the user count to the right side of a tier boundary, and price every app before they move routinely cut Atlassian spend without losing function.
-This guide lays out how Atlassian Cloud builds a price, where the user-tier model jumps, when an edition upgrade is worth it, how app costs change on Cloud, and the contract terms to fix before you commit.
+The migration from Server and Data Center forces all of these decisions at once, under time pressure, with the vendor framing the options, which is exactly why rushed migrations lock in inflated costs for years.

-How Atlassian Cloud builds a price
+1. How Atlassian Cloud builds a price, and where migrating buyers overpay

 Atlassian Cloud is priced per user, per product, per edition.
 Jira, Confluence, and Jira Service Management each carry their own subscription, their own user count, and their own edition choice.
 There is no single bundled seat that covers everything, so the cost is the sum of the products you run multiplied by the users on each.
+For a buyer moving off Server or Data Center, that structure is the first surprise: what was one perpetual license plus maintenance becomes a stack of per user subscriptions.

-Within each product, the per-user rate is tiered.
-The smallest deployments pay a flat or simple rate, and above that the per-user price steps down in bands as the user count rises.
+Within each product, the per user rate is tiered.
+The smallest deployments pay a flat or simple rate, and above that the per user price steps down in bands as the user count rises.
 That tapering rewards scale, but the band structure also creates boundaries where adding a small number of users moves the whole subscription into the next block.

-On top of the per-user charge sit the edition premium, the Marketplace apps, and any platform add-ons such as Atlassian Guard for identity and security controls.
+On top of the per user charge sit the edition premium, the Marketplace apps, and any platform add-ons such as Atlassian Guard for identity and security controls.
 Jira Service Management adds a further wrinkle because it is priced by agent rather than by general user, so the people who resolve tickets drive that line while everyone else consumes it.

 The single most common Atlassian cost surprise is a tier jump.
-Because user counts are billed in bands, a deployment that sits just below a boundary can move into a higher-cost block when a handful of accounts are added.
+Because user counts are billed in bands, a deployment that sits just below a boundary can move into a higher cost block when a handful of accounts are added.
 The marginal users are cheap; the reclassification of the whole subscription is not.

 The defense is to know where your user count sits relative to the nearest band boundary before any change.
 If you are close to crossing one, decide deliberately whether the additional users justify the move, and time the increase so it coincides with value you actually need rather than incidental account creep.